-Croatia: MoU between Plinacro and Polish Gaz System signed17.
-July 2017. / SEE Energy News
+Croatia: MoU between Plinacro and Polish Gaz System signed, SEE Energy News

 Croatian and Polish natural gas transmission system operators Plinacro and Gaz System have signed a Memorandum of Understanding (MoU) in Warsaw, which was attended by the countries’ Presidents Kolinda Grabar-Kitarovic and Andrzej Duda.